dataravenscroft/climate-ml-data-pipeline/README.md

 ---

-## What This Is

-A neural surrogate for atmospheric timestep integration —  machine learning equivalent of the physical simulation systems.

 The model learns to predict the next 6-hourly atmospheric state from 6 prior timesteps, operating on a global 32×64 grid of four ERA5
 variables: **Z500** (geopotential height), **T850** (temperature),